simonsteer/cl-notifier/README.md

    - Optionally run with the following arguments `node index.js MINIMUM_PRICE MAXIMUM_PRICE SEARCH_QUERY`
 5. Do whatever you want while Node looks for stuff on Craigslist for you

-On first run you'll get emailed a giant list of urls from the search results, on subsequent runs you'll only get sent new listings.
+The very first time you run `node index.js` you'll get emailed a giant list of results.
+Whenever `runSearch` gets called again it will only attempt to email you new listings.

 Defaults have been set to search for apartments in Toronto.
 This can easily be changed by modifying `clientOptions` and `searchOptions` in `index.js`.